Tuesday, January 20, 2026

 With apologies to Cinderella, South African television served as a modest girl in graphics and visuals during its first decade until 1986.

-By the 1990's era, with apologies to Cinderella, South Africa had become a similar princess to Western counterparts as being facilitated by the Fairy Godmother.
+By the 1990's, with apologies to Cinderella, South Africa had been a princess as being facilitated by the Fairy Godmother (M-Net) in television presentation.

-Besides, with apologies to Cinderella, private services were glass slippers used to allow South African princesses wearing the ball gown to marry the charming Western TV princes.
+With apologies to Cinderella, the private television sector was a glass slipper being used to allow South African princesses wearing the ball gown to marry the charming Western TV princes.

-Furthermore, the 1990's, with apologies to one of Aesop's Fables, also forced the slow-paced television tortoise in Iceland to run at the same speed as the fast-paced hare in Hungary.
+Furthermore, the 1990's, with apologies to one of Aesop's Fables, also forced the slow-paced television tortoise in South Africa to catch up to (and win over) the fast-paced Western TV hare.

 In mainland China, under Mao Zedong, television stations have a basic and archaic on-air look.